 Let’s start with the built-in stand before we get into sound quality.
 It’s not that the stand isn’t sturdy—but on a regular desktop, the mic will be far from your lips no matter how you position it.

 Unless you want a close-mic, dead room sound or your room sounds terrible, it’s too far away to record without room sound.

 If you’re going to use this mic for podcasts or any other sitting recording, we strongly advise you to get a desktop mic stand.
 When mounted on a stand, the mic loses its capacity to be tilted, which is incorporated into the provided stand.
 However, you may always invest in a microphone stand with a boom arm.

-However, suppose you believe you may benefit from some DSP to minimize distortion when recording or to handle EQ and compression.
+However, suppose you may benefit from some DSP to minimize distortion when recording or to handle EQ and compression.
 In that case, the MV51 is a versatile mic that takes a lot of the guesswork out of the process for people with less expertise.

 Plug and play